Schmidt Lab

 Research

-Our lab has expertise in polymer science and biopolymer chemistry with a focus on developing structure-property relationships.
+We have expertise in polymer and materials chemistry with a focus on developing structure-property relationships.
 This includes the design, synthesis and characterization of polymeric materials on the nanometer to the micrometer length scales.
-Research results from the projects listed below are also used in designing green chemistry experiments for the general chemistry lab curricula.
+We are currently exploring how to make adhesives from plant - based protein and phenolic components.

-Phenolic compounds containing catecholFigure 1.
-Naturally occurring phenolic compounds containing catechol.
+Phenolic compounds containing catecholFigure 2.
+Naturally occurring phenolic compounds containing catechol-like molecules.

 Advanced Sustainable Syst., 2018, 2 (3), 1700159